soapbox-pub/rebased/docs/installation/freebsd_en.md

 $ MIX_ENV=prod mix ecto.migrate
 ```

+You will need to do this whenever you update with `git pull`:

 ## Configuring nginx

-Install the example configuration file
+As root, install the example configuration file
 `/home/pleroma/pleroma/installation/pleroma.nginx` to
 `/usr/local/etc/nginx/nginx.conf`.